larry801/online_ocr/source/readme.md

 * The whole screen
 * Image data or file from clipboard
 * Image file pathname or image url from clipboard

+### Keyboard commands

+After choosing these types, you can start recognition with one gesture.
+NVDA+Alt+P  Perform recognize according to source and engine type setting, Then read result.
+If pressed twice, open a virtual result document.

+There are four additional gestures left unassigned.
+Please assign them before using.
+Cycle through different recognition engine types. cycle through different recognition source types.
+Cancel current recognition
+This gesture can be useful if you think you have waited for too long and want to cancel.
+Also sometimes you do not want to be disturbed by recognition message because you need to review some messages arrived after recognition start.

+Show previous result in a virtual result document.
+Though there is a feature to copy result to clipboard.
+Character position information cannot be preserved, so this gesture is added to solve this problem.

+There are also four old gestures are left unassigned for users who prefer gestures in previous versions.
+It is recommended to use new gesture and switch engine type according to your need.

+Recognize current navigator object with online OCR engine Then read result.
+If pressed twice, open a virtual result document.

+Recognizes image in clipboard with online OCR engine.
+Then read result.
+If pressed twice, open a virtual result document.

+Recognize current navigator object Then read result.
+If pressed twice, open a virtual result document.

+Recognizes image in clipboard .
+Then read result.
+If pressed twice, open a virtual result document.

 ## Engine Configuration